bparanj/hivegrid.dev/README.md

 The Terraform template uses the custom AMI created by Packer to provision an EC2 instance with the following configuration:

-- Instance Type
+- Instance Type: c5.4xlarge
-- Region
+- Region: us-west-2
 - etc

 ### Prerequisites